 Given the length of time before clean-up started, the diluents mixed with the oil vaporized and the tar sands oil sunk to the bottom of the River.
 Unlike traditional oil that can be cleaned-up by using a boom, we don’t know how to clean-up tar sands oil that sticks to the bottom of the river.
 The environmental damage to the wetlands, Kalamazoo River, and Talmadge Creek continues and will likely never fully be erased.
 Clean-up has already exceeded $1.2 billion after dredging of the river went on for years to try to clean it up.

 Last year, the National Academy of Sciences completed a study that confirmed this.
 The study found that standard techniques of clean-up are not effective, there are no reliably effective ways to clean up tar sands oil at present, and it cannot be guaranteed that such methods will be developed.
 The study found that spills were also estimated to cost 14.5 times the clean-up cost for conventional crude oil.

-Line 61 passes underneath some of Wisconsin’s most important waterways: the St. Croix headwaters (in three places–the Namekagon, Totogatic, and Eau Claire), the Wisconsin River (just north of Petenwell Lake), and the Rock River (north of Lake Koshkonong).
+Line 61 and Line 5 pass underneath some of Wisconsin’s most important waterways: the St. Croix headwaters (in three places–the Namekagon, Totogatic, and Eau Claire), the Wisconsin River (just north of Petenwell Lake), and the Rock River (north of Lake Koshkonong).
 With the full impacts and clean-up unknown, this risk of adding another pipeline under these rivers is too great.